jackalopelabs/jackalopes/README.md

    npm install
    ```

-3. Start the WebSocket server for multiplayer
+3. Choose a multiplayer server option:

+   **Option A: Development Test Server**
    ```
    cd jackalopes-server
    node server.js --network
    ```

+   **Option B: WordPress Plugin Server (Recommended for Production)**
+   - Install the WordPress plugin (see "WordPress Plugin Installation" section below)
+   - Start the server from WordPress admin or using the standalone script

 4. Start the development server
    ```